-DEP and Florida’s water management districts frequently monitor Florida’s water quality, and routinely collect algal bloom samples as soon as they are observed as part of this effort.
-In addition, staff can be deployed to take additional samples in response to reported blooms – whether from a citizen, other response team agencies or other sources.
+DEP, FWC and Florida’s water management districts frequently monitor Florida’s water quality, and routinely collect algal bloom samples as soon as they are observed as part of this effort.
+In addition, staff can be deployed to take additional samples in response to reported blooms – whether from an individual, other response team agencies or other sources.

 Recent lagoon projects